Sona-Kolanu/SAP-GRC-SECURITY/SUGR/README.md

 Using SUGR,we can --

--Create a new user group
+- Create a new user group

--Change existing user group
+- Change existing user group

--Delete user group
+- Delete user group

--Display user group in SAP
+- Display user group in SAP